mdavidsaver/pyDevSup/documentation/interfaces.rst

   The module :mod:`devsup.interfaces` provides a Zope Interface definition by this name which may be referenced.

+  .. attribute:: raw

+    A boolean value indicating whether this device support uses "raw" access.
+A Raw support module will update the VAL field even if the recordtype has an RVAL field (eg. ai/ao, mbbi/mbbo).

+    Omitting this attribute is the same as False.

   .. method:: process(record, reason)

     :param record: :class:`Record <devsup.db.Record>` from which the request originated.